jaredforth/fsutils/README.md

 # fsutils

-An API for typical filesystem operations based on Bash commands.
+Utilities for common filesystem operations.

+**fsutils** provides an API based on Bash commands and includes a number of utility functions to make interacting with the filesystem simpler and more ergonomic.

 Documentation:
 -   [API Reference](https://docs.rs/fsutils)